What are gliomas?

 Many of these may be caused by other health problems.
 It's important to see a healthcare provider if you have these symptoms.
 Only a healthcare provider can tell if you have a brain tumor.

 How are gliomas diagnosed?

-Your healthcare provider will give you a nervous system exam.
-This exam assesses your reflexes, vision, balance, and speech.
-If your provider thinks you may have a glioma or another type of brain tumor, you may need an imaging test such as an MRI or CT scan.
+Your healthcare provider will ask you about your health history, your symptoms, risk factors, and family history of disease.
+A physical exam will be done with a focus on your nervous system.
+Your reflexes, vision, balance, and speech may be checked.
+If your provider thinks you may have a glioma or another type of brain tumor, you may need an imaging test like an MRI or CT scan.

-After a diagnosis of glioma, you’ll have likely need other tests.
-These help your healthcare providers learn more about the cancer.
-They can help show if the cancer has grown into nearby areas or spread to other parts of your body.
-The test results help your healthcare providers decide the best ways to treat the cancer.
+After a diagnosis of glioma, you’ll need more tests.
+These help your healthcare providers learn more about the tumor, including the type of glioma it is.
+They can help show if it's grown into nearby areas or spread to other parts of your body.
+The test results help your healthcare providers decide the best ways to treat the tumor.

 Some kinds of cancer are given a number called a stage, but gliomas are not.
 They don't have a formal staging system.
 Gliomas are given a grade.
 This is a measure of how much the cancer cells look like normal cells.
 A scale of 1 to 4 is used.
-The grade is written using Roman numerals I, II, III, and IV.
+The grade is written using Roman numerals I (1), II (2), III (3), and IV (4).
 Grade I tumors grow slowly and don’t invade nearby tissues.
-Grade IV gliomas tend to be the fastest growing tumors.
-These need require the most aggressive treatment.
+Grade IV gliomas tend to be the fastest-growing tumors.
+They have areas of dead tissue, as well as blood vessel growth.
+These need the most aggressive treatment.
 Grades II and III fall in between.